 Center operators must establish and operate an Occupational Safety and Health program in accordance with the requirements established in this section.
-The center's program must fully comply with current Occupational Safety and Health Administration (OSHA) standards at 29 CFR Parts 1904 (recordkeeping), 1910 (general industry), 1926 (construction), and 1960 (federal agency programs), where applicable to a particular center, with U.S. Department of Labor (DOL) regulations, policies, and procedures, and, where appropriate, State OSHA standards and regulations (see 5.9 R1 above).
-It must include, but not be limited to, the following features:
+The center's program must fully comply with current Occupational Safety and Health Administration (OSHA) standards at 29 CFR 1904, 1910, 1926, and 1960, and with U.S. Department of Labor (DOL) regulations, policies, and procedures.
+It must include, but not be limited by, the following features:

-a.
-Appointment of a center Safety Officer who is properly trained in OSHA courses listed in Exhibit 5-4 (Required Staff Training)
+- a.
+Appointment of a center Safety Officer who is properly trained in OSHA courses listed in Exhibit 5-4 (Required Staff Training) - b.

-- b.
 Development of an Occupational Safety and Health Plan, which is updated as needed or as directed by OSHA or the Office of Job Corps (see Chapter 5, Section 5.1, R15). - c.
 Investigation and reporting of accidents and injuries - d.
 Enforcement of safety and health rules and regulations - e.
 Conduct of safety inspections and initiation of corrective actions - f.
 Development of a safety recognition program - g.
 Establishment of Occupational Safety and Health Committees a.
-General Responsibilities
+General Responsibilities b.
+Center Operating Contractors and Federal Agencies Center operating contractors and agencies must: